unifiedstreaming/live-demo-cmaf/README.md

 As this demonstration requires a patch to add functionality to FFmpeg for improved live streaming the Docker image needs to be built locally.

-This can be done by running:
+This can be done by running the following command in the directory of this demo's Compose file:

 ```bash
 #!/bin/sh